spcl/gemm_hls/README.md

 Experiments run on a [VCU1525](https://www.xilinx.com/products/boards-and-kits/vcu1525-a.html) achieved 462 GFLOP/s, 301 GFLOP/s and 132 GFLOP/s for half, single, and double
-precision, respectively, with routing across the two SLRs being the primary bottleneck preventing further scaling.
+precision, respectively, with routing across the three SLRs being the primary bottleneck preventing further scaling.
 The code is not device-specific, and can be configured for any Xilinx FPGA supported by the SDAccel environment.